The topic of finding scholarships for high school students can be very confusing and overwhelming for students and parents alike.

 Merit scholarships offered by colleges can be found under the “Financial Aid” section at each school and should be a very important part of the search for a best-fit college and the family’s ability to pay for it.

-For help finding colleges that offer merit scholarships, along with all the scholarship details in one place, such a deadlines, test score requirements, separate application required and more, check out our Merit Scholarship toolkit today!
+For help finding colleges that offer merit scholarships, along with all the scholarship details in one place, such a deadlines, test score requirements, separate application required and more, check out our College Free Money Finder today.

 What Is The Best Way To Find Scholarships?